 Physical distancing and good hygiene measures must be followed throughout your time in Japan.
+Additional rules also apply on arrival and for the next 14 days.

 Further changes may be made to procedures for entry into Japan in collaboration with the Government of Japan, based on the latest situation.